redhat-performance/jetlag/workload/README.md

 # RWN workload

 1. Clone the repo to the bastion machine
+2. Install python requirements - `pip3 install -r requirements.txt`
-2. (Optional) Label nodes with labeling scripts
+3. (Optional) Label nodes with labeling scripts
-3. Run RWN workload
+4. Run RWN workload

 ## Labels for RWN Workload

 Prior to running any RWN workloads with selectors, you must create a number of labels beforehand.

 Create 100 shared labels across the remote worker nodes: